robinhood/faust/docs/userguide/streams.rst

           async for value in stream:
               print(f'B: {value}')

-The TopicConductor will forward every message received on the "orders" topic to both of the agents, increasing the reference count whenever it enters an agents stream.
+The Conductor will forward every message received on the "orders" topic to both of the agents, increasing the reference count whenever it enters an agents stream.